m5c/EthereumGuide/ethereum-guide.md

 #### Programmatic access

 The simplest example once more is to transfer ether between accounts.
-To implement this in java, using ```web3j``` you need to do three things:  .
+To implement this with java/web3j you need to do three things:  .

  * Connect to a local node.
 Default access is ```127.0.0.1:8545```.
 Make sure the port is not blocked by your firewall or another application.